CorbanR/CorbanR.github.io/_posts/2019-10-13-speeding-up-neovim-rbenv.md

 037.137  000.002: --- VIM STARTED ---
 ```
-Before I get to far, lets go over my `neovim` setup(if you really don't care, skip to the solution section!).
+Before I get too far, let's go over my `neovim` setup(if you don't care, skip to the solution section!).

 ### Neovim/Vim setup
-I hate having a massive `.vimrc` file so I split out the configuration into multiple files.
-The config I use, works fully with both `neovim`, and `vim`
+I hate having a massive `.vimrc` file, so I split out the configuration into multiple files.
+The config I use works with both `neovim`, and `vim`.

 ```vim
 """"""""""Load Vim Config""""""""""""""